Skip to content

 • The lumi-ldap-userinfo and lumi-ldap-projectinfo commands are mostly meant for support people and advanced users with a technical understanding of Linux user account and group management.

-lumi-workspaces
+lumi-workspaces (classic version)

 The lumi-workspaces command combines the lumi-quota and lumi-allocations commands shown below, but is currently only capable to show the output for all your workspaces/projects (user workspace on /userand the various project-related workspaces on /project, /scratch and /flash).